Keyboard shortcuts

 SELECT *

-Select the first_name and city columns from the customers table:
+Select the species and island columns from the penguins table:

 SELECT

-Select the first 10 rows from the customers table:
+Select the first 10 rows from the penguins table:

 SELECT *